natural remedies for urinary tract infection

 As helpful as they may be in preventing pregnancy, spermicides aren't great for vaginas or UTIs.
 One of the most significant risk factors researchers discovered in young women with UTI is diaphragm with spermicide use.
 It's best to use another form of birth control if you're trying to clear up or prevent a UTI.
 Check out my ultimate contraception guide for plenty of other options.

-What About Coconut Oil for UTIs?
+Coconut Oil for UTIs

 While coconut oil itself hasn't exactly been studied as a UTI treatment, it has been shown to have bacteria-fighting benefits, especially as a topical treatment for skin infections.
-There are undoubtedly a ton of ladies who swear by topical coconut oil as a means for preventing or treating mild yeast infections.
-There's enough anecdotal evidence to suggest that the administration of coconut oil to the urethra opening may help soothe some external itching and burning caused by a bladder infection.
-But as for a potent enough treatment for a UTI, this one isn’t likely to eliminate an infection.
+There are undoubtedly a ton of people who swear by topical coconut oil as a means for preventing or treating mild yeast infections.
+However, there is no evidence that coconut oil will prevent or treat UTIs effectively.

 Will A UTI Go Away On Its Own?